kadishmal/cubrid-cookbook/README.md

 This will:

+1. Install the `libgcrypt-devel` dependency library which is required to build PECL packages.
+In PHP 5.3.3 installed via YUM this library does not get installed by default.
+2. Install `php-pdo` module.
+If PHP is installed as a "package" (default), it get's installed from YUM.
+In this case PHP is configured with `--enable-pdo=shared` which means PDO module must be installed separately.
+See [http://jira.cubrid.org/browse/APIS-415](http://jira.cubrid.org/browse/APIS-415).
-1. Install CUBRID PDO driver from [PHP PECL Repository](http://pecl.php.net/package/PDO_CUBRID) if the PDO driver is not already installed (*same version as the previously installed CUBRID Database*).
+3. Install CUBRID PDO driver from [PHP PECL Repository](http://pecl.php.net/package/PDO_CUBRID) if the PDO driver is not already installed (*same version as the previously installed CUBRID Database*).
-2. Create */etc/php5/conf.d/pdo_cubrid.ini*.
+4. Create */etc/php5/conf.d/pdo_cubrid.ini*.

 **Note**: this recipe as well as **php_driver** do not restart your Web server automatically because they do not know which Web server you use.
 So, if necessary, restart your Web server manually.